 pain.
 I don’t want to be bitter.
 I don’t know what to do.”

 Friends, we’re all in the same leaky boat.
 I think the hardest time to be childless is when you’re in your 30s and 40s and feel your chances slipping away.
 When you get older, I promise you will find ways to make peace with the situation.
-Meanwhile, I think it’s essential to talk first with your mate.
-Try to make him understand how you feel, how very important it is to have children NOW.
+Meanwhile, I think it’s essential to talk first with your partner.
+Try to make him or her understand how you feel, how very important it is to have children NOW.
 I was guilty of not speaking up enough.
 I think if I had, I would have children now.
 If your mate will not listen, find someone else to talk to, a friend,a counselor, anyone who will listen.
 Don’t keep it bottled up.
-You also need to consider whether this man is worth the sacrifice.
-If you had to choose between losing him and losing your potential children, which would you pick?
+You also need to consider whether this partner is worth the sacrifice.
+If you had to choose between losing him or her and losing your potential children, which would you pick?

 I welcome your comments and your advice.